Skip to content

 Occupant protection

-The national safety belt usage rate in 2014 was 87 percent, but preventable deaths still occurred as a result of unrestrained occupants.
-Many children continue to be unrestrained or improperly restrained.
+Nationally, seat belt use is around 90%, however preventable deaths still occurred as a result of unrestrained occupants.
+And many children continue to be unrestrained or improperly restrained.
 Occupant protection remains an area of concern for society, and a focus for HSRC.

 Improving pedestrian and bicyclist safety